aiman-al-masoud/deixiscript/minimalist-rewrite.md

 convert any Ast (except for derivation clauses) to world model stuff?
-A specific function just to do that, so as to simplify the implementation of Command(Negate).
+A specific function just to do that, so as to simplify the implementation of Command(Negate), and to avoid having to manage additions/eliminations.
 The tell() function has already basically almost the same purpose.

 - check for a match with analytic derivation clauses